LostArtefacts/TRX/docs/trx/lua/reference/UI.md

   usually negative.
 A script fits a model into a box of its own by comparing the two.

+  Returns nothing where the object carries no model, which is how a script tells whether it can draw one at all.
 Raises where the level did not load the object, so check `trx.objects.get(object).loaded` first.

   Parameters:
   - <a id="ui.primitive.mesh_bounds.object" name="ui.primitive.mesh_bounds.object"></a>**`object`** ([trx.catalog.objects](CATALOG.md#catalog.objects)).
 The model object to measure.

   Returns:
   - [trx.math.Distance](MATH.md#math.Distance).
-The low edge across.
+The low edge across, or `nil` where the object carries no model.
   - [trx.math.Distance](MATH.md#math.Distance).
 The low edge down.
   - [trx.math.Distance](MATH.md#math.Distance).
 The low edge into the screen.
   - [trx.math.Distance](MATH.md#math.Distance).
 The high edge across.